 Jump to navigation

 The Colorado State Innovation Model (SIM) is a governor’s office initiative that is helping practices integrate behavioral and physical health in primary care settings and test alternative payment models.
 SIM is funded by the Centers for Medicare & Medicaid Services, and was created in December, 2014, when Colorado was awarded up to $65 million in the form of a cooperative agreement to implement and test its proposal.

-The overarching goal of Colorado SIM is to improve the health of Coloradans by increasing access to integrated primary care and behavioral health services in coordinated community systems, with value-based payment structures, for 80 percent of state residents by 2019.
+The overarching goal of Colorado SIM is to improve the health of Coloradans by increasing access to integrated physical & behavioral healthcare services in coordinated community systems, with value-based payment structures, for 80 percent of state residents by 2019.
 There is strong evidence that treating physical health, mental health and substance use disorders together reduces or avoids unnecessary health care costs and addresses the ever-increasing burden of chronic disease.

 The Colorado State Innovation Model touches nearly every aspect of our health system, setting the stage for a sweeping transformation that will help us accelerate our progress toward the Triple Aim of lower costs, better care and improved population health.
 It will also allow us to reach our goal of becoming the healthiest state.

 Our vision is bold.
 Central to transforming the Colorado health system is the integration of behavioral health and primary care, a necessary step in our accelerated achievement of the Triple Aim.
 Our integration efforts will be supported by an improved public health infrastructure.
 In turn, behavioral health integration will improve population health by addressing behavioral factors that often impede the management of chronic health problems, especially obesity, smoking and diabetes.
 Improving access to behavioral health services and programs for most Coloradans is the cornerstone of the Colorado transformation effort.